jiecai1997/Predix-Python-Learning-Series/README.md

 ## Content
-The series is split into 5 main parts, as listed below:
+The series is split into 6 main sections, which are intended to be seperate hands-on teaching sessions lasting around 60-90 minutes each.
+All sections contain a PPT and a .py starter code, whilst some sections include additional files.
+The six sections are listed below:
 #### I.    Expierence Python
 #### II.
 Basic Operations
 #### III.
 Defining Functions